qmlbook/qmlbook/ch15/index.rst

 The simple code example above just writes the text and exists the application.
 For a command line tool this is good enough.
 For a user interface you would need an event loop which waits for user input and and somehow schedules re-draw operations.
 So here the same example now using a desktop button to trigger the writing.

 Our ``main.cpp`` suprisingly got smaller.
 We moved code into an own class to be able to use signal/slots for the user input, e.g. the button click.
-The signal/slot mechanism normally needs and own object as you will see shortly.
+The signal/slot mechanism normally needs an own object as you will see shortly.

 .. literalinclude:: src/uiapp/main.cpp
     :language: cpp